HCL-TECH-SOFTWARE/digital-experience/docs/platform/kubernetes/docker.md

     !!! important

-        Please consult the HCL DX Support Knowledge Base article, [Manual Steps to Apply the Digital Experience 9.5 Container Deployment Core Certificate Update](https://support.hcltechsw.com/csm?id=kb_article&sysparm_article=KB0089699), to apply the certificate update to your HCL DX 9.5 container deployment.
+        Consult the HCL DX Support Knowledge Base article, [Manual Steps to Apply the Digital Experience 9.5 Container Deployment Core Certificate Update](https://support.hcltechsw.com/csm?id=kb_article&sysparm_article=KB0089699), to apply the certificate update to your HCL DX 9.5 container deployment.

-    If deploying HCL DX 9.5 CF194 release, the package name and images are as follows:
+    If you are deploying HCL DX 9.5 CF194 release, the package name and images are as follows:

     **HCL DX 9.5 CF194 Client - hcl-dx-client-v95-CF194.zip**: